Herbert Chapman: Leeds City

 Leeds City had finished 19th in the Second Division in the season preceding Chapman's arrival, and were facing re-election.
 Chapman played an essential part in lobbying for the side's readmission and Leeds City were duly re-elected.
 That done, Chapman signed new talent such as Jimmy Speirs from Bradford City and despite some erratic performances – losing 6–0 in between two 5–1 wins, for example – City finished sixth in 1912–13, Chapman's first season.
 Attendances rose at Elland Road from 8,500 to 13,000 in his first year, as Chapman's attacking side scored 70 goals, the second-highest total in the entire division.

 With a strengthening of the defence, City's form improved further the next season, in 1913–14, coming fourth, two points outside the promotion places.
 Despite having failed on his promise to get the team promoted within two years, City's rising attendances and resulting better profits for the club kept the directors happy, and the club were confident of promotion in 1914–15.
-However, the declaration of World War I disrupted Leeds City's season, with attendances down as men signed up to fight.
+However, the declaration of the First World War disrupted Leeds City's season, with attendances down as men signed up to fight.
 Chapman by now had amassed a very large squad and was unable to pick a consistent side, continually changing his first-choice lineup.
-Leeds City lost six of their last eight games of the season to finish just fifteenth.
+Leeds City lost six of their last eight games of the season, finishing just fifteenth.

 League football was suspended for the rest of the war, with Leeds City playing in regional competitions.
 With many players away fighting or having left the game due to a drop in wages, Leeds relied heavily on guest players during these matches.
 Chapman, meanwhile, had decided to help the war effort by taking up a position as manager of a munitions factory at Barnbow, near Cross Gates in 1916.
 For the next two years, City's assistant manager, George Cripps stood in for Chapman on the administrative side, while chairman Joe Connor and another director took charge of the team.

 Chapman returned to Leeds City from Barnbow after hostilities had ended, but resigned suddenly in December 1918, eventually moving to Selby to take up a position as a superintendent at an oil and coke works.
 No reason was given for his resignation, but as football resumed in 1919–20, Leeds City were accused by a former player of financial irregularities, involving illegal payments to guest players during wartime matches.
 No documentary evidence was produced, but Leeds' refusal to allow the authorities access to their financial records was deemed a sign of guilt, and they were expelled from the Football League in October 1919 and five club officials, including Chapman, were banned from football for life.
 The club was dissolved, with the players auctioned off and their Elland Road ground taken over by the newly formed Leeds United.